E-3 Specialty Occupation Workers from Australia

 Family of E-3 Nonimmigrant Workers

 An E-3 nonimmigrant worker’s spouse and unmarried children under 21 years of age are entitled to dependent E-3 classification.
 Your spouse is entitled to apply for work authorization, but not your children.
 To apply for work authorization as a spouse of an E-3 nonimmigrant, your spouse must file a Form I-765, Application for Employment Authorization.
-For more information on the application procedures, see the “Work Authorization” page.
+For more information on the application procedures, see the Employment Authorization Document page.